rust-lang/rust/src/doc/unstable-book/src/language-features/generators.md

 `yield` statement takes an optional expression of a value to yield out of the generator.
 All generator literals implement the `Generator` trait in the `std::ops` module.
-The `Generator` trait has one main method, `resume`, which resumes execution of the closure at the previous suspension point.
+The `Generator` trait has one main method, `resume`, which resumes execution of the generator at the previous suspension point.

 An example of the control flow of generators is that the following example prints all numbers in order: